- Types of Aid

 - Alternative Loans

 - Online Resources

-In order to be eligible to receive federal student aid at Marywood University, students must meet the following requirements:
+In order to be eligible to receive Federal Title IV student aid at Marywood University, students must meet the following requirements:

-- Undergraduate and Graduate students must be accepted as matriculated degree-seeking students.
-Enrichment students are not eligible for federal, state or institutional assistance.
+- Undergraduate and Graduate students must be enrolled as matriculated students in an eligible degree program or an eligible certificate program.
+Endorsement programs, Educational Leadership certifications, English as a Second Language and enrichment students are not eligible for federal, state or institutional assistance.

 - You must be a U.S. citizen, permanent resident or eligible non-citizen.